WSTxda/Google-Shortcuts-Launcher/README.md

 - Games (A paste with all your installed games and other games from Google Play Games)

+- Bard (A conversational AI tool by Google)

 *Need Google, Google Play Games and Play Services apps installed*

 **Download**